Patoman90/Patrick-s-Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 When deploying I made sure not to push any secret keys or data that could be exploited by cyber criminals.
 - I made sure the debug was switched off to prevent unwanted leaks of sensitive code.
 All code was working and then submitted for assessment via appropriate links and stored on github.
+- I made changes to the code and fixed error and known issues I struggled with like stripe payments which now work.
 - I also changed the debug to false before deployment.
 The tests were passing on travis.